 7. As a CGS Representative, I value Collaboration.
+In practice, this value looks like:

 - a.
 I seek to work with others and divide responsibilities on tasks. - b.
 I encourage new ideas and share all relevant information with others. - c.
 I strive to reach a consensus that best serves the SCU community.